Camnaz/Aptos-dApp/README.md

 This repository contains a Next.js web application that demonstrates how to interact with the Aptos blockchain and retrieve an account information.

-Clone the repository and install the dependencies by running npm install Start the development server by running npm run dev Connect to the Aptos network by providing the network endpoint in the config.js file Retrieve the account information by providing the account address in the config.js file You will also find instructions on how to deploy your dApp to the Aptos testnet for testing and development.
+1. Clone the repository and install the dependencies by running npm install
+2. Start the development server by running npm run dev
+3. Connect to the Aptos network by providing the network endpoint in the config.js file
+4. Retrieve the account information by providing the account address in the config.js file